TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 128/Psalms 128.2.md

 ---

-For thou shalt eat the labor of thy hands: Happy shalt thou be, and it shall be well with thee.
+For you will eat the labor of your hands.
+You will be happy, and it will be well with you.